7hekaka/newcytosim/doc/tutorials/tuto_introduction.md

 ### End-binding

-By default hands will bind only to the side of the filaments, but the capture region can be extended with the parameter `bind_also_ends`.
+By default hands will bind only to the side of the filaments, but the capture region can be extended with the parameter `bind_also_end`.

     set hand kinesin
     {